AfiqHasiff/Poke-Alert/README.md

 The built jar will be in `build/libs/`

-## 🤖 Realm Manager Automation
+## 🥚 Egg Hatcher Automation

-This feature automates returning to the main realm after disconnects or server restarts when using Anti-AFK systems.
+This feature automates returning to the main realm after disconnects or server restarts to keep your eggs hatching with Anti-AFK systems.

 #### Setup Requirements:
 1. **Anti-AFK System**  Keybind configured (default: Numpad 9, customizable in Mod Menu)
 2. Server must have a realm return command (assuming you've sethome at another realm other than spawn) (default: `/home new`, customizable in Mod Menu)
-3. Configure keybinds and commands in Mod Menu → Realm Manager section
+3. Configure keybinds and commands in Mod Menu → Egg Hatcher section

 #### Automation Modes:
 The system has 3 modes that you can cycle through with the `Home` key: